fpawelczyk/bachelor-thesis-2021/README.md

-# bachelor_thesis
-Bachelor Thesis: The Political Power of Economic Ideas - Summer 2021
+# My bachelor-thesis: The Political Power of Economic Ideas - Summer 2021

 This Repo is accociated with my BA Thesis that I wrote in Summer 2021.
 It is also my first 'bigger' coding experience.